NRCHKB/NRCHKB.github.io/content/wiki/discover-more/experimental/index.md

 ### System Service (Raspberry Pi)

-If you run Node-RED using the provided system service after installing with their Raspberry Pi, then you will need to modify the system service file.
+If you run Node-RED using the provided system service after installing with their Raspberry Pi script, then you will need to modify the system service file.

 The file should be located at `/lib/systemd/system/nodered.service`